 1. Infertility, Gender and Culture: Given to Anthropology students.
 Covered the way that infertility can negatively affect men and women’s gender identity as well as how our culture really focuses on the fertility of its’ women and what that means for reproductive rights.
 Included the Personhood debate which was an AWESOME conversation starter.

 2. Infertility and Human Sexuality: Given to Education and Human Ecology students.
 Covered the biology of sex for conception and infertility as well as the science and stats behind advanced reproductive medicine.
-Was funny and covered some of the differences between sex for fun v.s. sex for conception that I previously discussed in my blog post about sex.
-Lots of laughs and engagement in this group.
+It was funny and covered some of the differences between ‘sex for fun’ v.s. ‘sex for conception’ that I previously discussed in my blog post about sex.
+When talking about these differences, we touched on a whole range of topics from masturbation, to lovegasm – a sex toy company, to sex positions.
+We spoke about how and when you might use masturbation and sex toys in a relationship and whether they are included in ‘sex for fun’ and ‘sex for conception’.
+There were lots of laughs and engagement in this group and it was really interesting to hear some of their views on these topics.

 3. Infertility and the Family: Given to Sociology students.
 Covered What infertility is and how it impacts not just the infertile couple but also their extended family and friends as well as how infertility continues to affect the couple as they age.
 Some really productive discussions about adoption/fostering in this group.
 I focused mostly on Child-less/free after infertility and I think it was a real eye opener that not everyone gets a kid at the end.